• Home

 For instructions on installing the SDK without CocoaPods or Carthage, read the SDK readme.

-First import the LaunchDarkly client in your application code:
+After you install the SDK as a dependency, import the LaunchDarkly client in your application code:

 Mobile keys are not secret and you can expose them in your client-side code without risk.
 However, never embed a server-side SDK key into a client-side application.